mvisonneau/gitlab-ci-pipelines-exporter/examples/webhooks/README.md

 - A personal access token on [gitlab.com](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) (or your own instance) with `read_repository` scope
 - [git](https://git-scm.com/) & [docker-compose](https://docs.docker.com/compose/)
 - GitLab [webhook configuration](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html) privileges/capabilities on group(s) or project(s) you want to monitor.
-- For this use case, we will need network connectivity from the GitLab rails processes towards the exporter's http endpoint.
-I assume that you will want to try this out for your laptop but don't worry, it should still be able to work effortlessly thanks to [Hashicorp Waypoint](https://www.waypointproject.io/)!
+- For this use case, we will need network connectivity from the GitLab rails processes towards the exporter's HTTP endpoint.
+If you are attempting this from your laptop, you will need something like [ngrok](https://ngrok.com/) or equivalent to be able to do so.

-/!\ This implementation is for test/example only as it is not recommended to leverage **waypoint.run** endpoints for production purposes.
+/!\ This implementation is for test/example only, I would not recommended to leverage ngrok endpoints for production purposes.

 ## 🚀